EDiRobotics/mimictest/README.md

 ```
 ImportError: /opt/conda/envs/test/bin/../lib/libstdc++.so.6: version `GLIBCXX_3.4.30' not found (required by /lib/x86_64-linux-gnu/libLLVM-15.so.1)
 ```
-You can try `conda install -c conda-forge gcc` which is a magical command that automatically install some dependencies.
+You can try `conda install -c conda-forge gcc=12.1` which is a magical command that automatically install some dependencies.

 Also check [this link](https://stackoverflow.com/questions/72540359/glibcxx-3-4-30-not-found-for-librosa-in-conda-virtual-environment-after-tryin).